Illustrated above, L to R:

 would welcome the opportunity of including images from other sources if they are sent to me - either as jpeg files or as originals for me to scan before carefully returning.

-From my 18th birthday - in 1975 - until recently I was a member of the Labour Party, so it will be realised I am someone with strong political opinions; however I have endeavoured to always present
+From my 18th birthday - in 1975 - until recently (spring 2017) I was a member of the Labour Party, so it will be realised I am someone with strong political opinions; however I have endeavoured to

-the information in my books and on this web site dispassionately and without bias.
-Please feel free to use the data for any purpose you wish, however I would be grateful if you acknowledged the
+always present the information in my books and on this web site dispassionately and without bias.
+Please feel free to use the data for any purpose you wish, however I would be grateful if you

 * The contribution of Stephen Giles-Medhurst during the initial research of these periods in the early 1980s is gratefully